mmtk/mmtk-core/docs/team/pull_request.md

 6. When a new commit is pushed to `master`, `auto-merge.yml` will be triggered.
 7. The binding PRs should be updated and auto merge will be eanbled for the PR.
 Keep an eye until the PRs are all merged.
 Resolve any issue that prevents the PR from being auto merged (e.g. flaky tests).

+Note: Julia is not auto-merged by this workflow.
+The Julia binding lives in the Julia repository, and mmtk-core CI does not have write access to that repository.
+For the Julia binding, follow the manual merging process.

 #### Manual merging process